jenniferngp/jenniferngp.github.io/index.md

 # Hello!
 I'm Jennifer

 I am a Bioinformatics PhD student studying human genetics and genomics.
 I leverage large multi-omics datasets generated from iPSCs and derived tissues to functionally characterize the regulatory mechanisms of genetic variants associated with human complex traits and diseases.
-Formerly a wet-lab scientist, I transitioned into Bioinformatics because I was impressed by the power of computational methods to analyze and interpret vast amounts of biological data in a short period of time.
+I have an interdisciplinary background with 4 years of wet-lab experience (from undergraduate and post-undergraduate) and 6 years of bioinformatics experience (from graduate).

+Outside of research, I enjoy running, reading, and experimenting with new recipes.
 This website serves as my personal digtal repository for my notes and tutorials.
-I have curated this space not just for my own reference but with the hope that others may find it beneficial.